StackVista/stackstate-docs/configure/anomaly-detection/export-anomaly-feedback.md

 To export anomaly feedback from StackState, the [StackState CLI](/setup/cli/README.md) is required.
 When an export is run, all feedback and comments for all anomalies reported in the specified time window will be exported.

 {% hint style="warning" %}
-**Note that any user comments will be included in the exported feedback.** These comments are very useful, but should not contain any sensitive information.
+**Note that any user comments will be included in the exported feedback.** These comments are useful, but should not contain any sensitive information.
 {% endhint %}

 {% tabs %}